bohdanmartines/city-manager-backend/README.md

 ### Prerequisites

-Before you start the application, please make sure that you have Java and Maven installed locally.
-You will also need to have PostgreSQL database running on your machine.
+Ensure you have the following installed on your machine before running the application:

+- Java (version 17 or higher)
+- Maven
+- PostgreSQL (should be started when you run the application)

 ### Clone the repository